balachia/cv/cv.md

             pp: 1-12
     -   title: "Embeddedness and Structural Cohesion: A Comment and Correction on Cohesive Blocking"
         author: Gemici, K., \textbf{A. Vashevko}
         wp: 1
+    -   title: "Cohesive Blocking and Strength of Ties"
+        author: Gemici, K., \textbf{A. Vashevko}
+        wp: 1
     -   title: "Pay Attention: Object Consideration as a Mechanism of Network Diffusion"